ringcentral/rc-unified-crm-extension/docs/developers/quick-start.md

 1. Download and install the Chrome extension from https://chrome.google.com/webstore/detail/ringcentral-crm-extension/kkhkjhafgdlihndcbnebljipgkandkhh?hl=en

-2. Right click extension's icon and go to Options, change `Custom CRM config url` to `https://xxxx.ngrok.app/crmConfig?platformName=testCRM` and save.
+2. Right click extension's icon and go to Options, change `Custom CRM manifest url` to `https://xxxx.ngrok.app/crmManifest?platformName=testCRM` and save.

-(If the option save failed, please try if you can manually open the config file from browser.
+(If the option save failed, please try if you can manually open the manifest file from browser.
 Sometimes there's network policy that blocks web tunnel like ngrok.)

 ### Try it out